 Powering our global facilities with renewable energy

 Baker Hughes has implemented projects over several years to increase the percentage of renewable energy used by our global facilities where it is feasible and cost-effective.
-We employ wind power at our sites in the United Kingdom; hydroelectric power in Celle, Germany; and on-site solar power at sites in Billerica, Massachusetts and Vibo, Italy among others.
+We employ wind power at our sites in the United Kingdom; hydroelectric power in Celle, Germany; and on-site solar power at sites in Billerica, Massachusetts; Minden, Nevada; and Vibo, Italy among others.

-In 2019 we announced a new agreement to purchase 100 percent renewable electricity for our 175 facilities in Texas, our largest global region for energy consumption.
-The renewable power purchase agreement will eliminate 12 percent of the company’s global carbon equivalent emissions and will result in a reduction of 1.2 million metric tons of CO2 eq. emissions over the 10-year term of the agreement — the equivalent of removing more than 27,000 cars from the road.
+In 2019 we announced a new agreement to purchase renewable electricity for our facilities in Texas, our largest global region for energy consumption.
+The renewable power agreement will eliminate a substantial portion of the company's global carbon equivalent emissions over the 10-year term of the agreement.

 Hydrogen plays a key role in decarbonization.
 Baker Hughes contributes to the deployment of the hydrogen economy major technology advances including hydrogen blend gas turbines up to 100%, centrifugal and reciprocating compressors.